VitaHEX-Games/HexFlow-Launcher/docs/FAQs.md

 It's recommended that your roms are named using the **no-intro** file naming convention, e.g. "Game Name (USA)", these names are used to match with cover images.
 <br><br>

+### Custom covers - How do I add custom covers?

+Custom covers are used to override the default covers, the name should match the game name that you see within RetroFlow.

+Retro game example:

+	Game name = My Game (USA).gba
+	Normal cover name = My Game (USA).png
+	Custom cover name = My Game.png

+Vita, PSP, PSX, PSM and Homebrew example:

+	App ID = PCSE123456
+	Normal cover name = PCSE123456.png
+	Custom cover name = My Game.png

+Make sure your custom cover is saved in the cover directory and in the correct subfolder i.e.
+`ux0:/data/RetroFlow/COVERS/Nintendo - Game Boy Advance`

+**Don't forget** you need to rescan your games so the custom cover is found.

+<br><br>
 ### Why is there no option to download homebrew covers?
 Covers haven't been made for homebrew applications as it's not necessary as the app icon is used.